Yunfei-J/Interactive-Lab-Hub/Final Project/README.md

-# Project plan: Big idea, timeline, parts needed, fall-back plan.
+# Project plan
-## Big Idea: The user can set timers,by physical knobs,to control multiple stoves to turn on, turn off, or adjust power
+## Big Idea:
+The user can set timers,by physical knobs,to control multiple stoves to turn on, turn off, or adjust power

-## Specific Application: A control panel comprising four rotary encoders or joysticks and some LED signal lights is used to set time for individual stove’s action such as turning on, off, or changing power level.
+## Specific Application:
+A control panel comprising four rotary encoders or joysticks and some LED signal lights is used to set time for individual stove’s action such as turning on, off, or changing power level.
 To physically rotate the stove knobs, we want to provide the option of remotely controlling a servo motor to do the job for the user.

 Well Done is a stove add-on system that offers an individual timer for each stove to save users from the trouble of keeping track of the cooking time themselves.